On the stability of anti-de Sitter spacetime: Conclusion

-\textit{Conclusions}.
 In summary, our study is the first to examine the gauge dependence of the RFEs and dynamics in AdS beyond five dimensions.
 Our numerical methods allow us to test the RFEs to a much higher accuracy than previous studies, providing new insight into when the equations no longer accurately approximate the Einstein equations.
-We provide evidence that the oscillatory singularity of the RFEs used to argue for the instability of AdS$_5$ in \cite{Bizon:2015pfa} is a gauge-dependent effect in five dimensions and that this behavior is independent of initial data.
-However, the oscillatory singularity appears to be gauge-independent for dimensions greater than five, which is in disagreement with an analysis of the RFEs in the ultraviolet limit\cite{Craps:2015iia}.
-Interestingly, we find that in higher dimensions the singular behavior of the RFEs occurs at the same time that a black hole forms in the full nonlinear theory.
-In agreement with \cite{Green:2015dsa}, we do not observe an oscillatory singularity in AdS$_4$.
-Additionally, we find that at least in AdS$_4$, the spectrum becoming singular is not indicative of black hole formation in the full theory but rather that the truncated RFEs are no longer valid.
-While our results aid in understanding the validity and behavior of the RFEs, they also show that even though much progress has been made in understanding the (in)stability of AdS, a clear route to answering the question of stability of AdS still eludes us.
+We provide evidence that the oscillatory singularity of the RFEs in the first derivative used to argue for the instability of AdS$_5$ in~\cite{Bizon:2015pfa} is a gauge-dependent effect in five dimensions and that this behavior is independent of initial data.
+However, in the BTG the second derivative of the phases diverges.
+Additionally, the divergence of the first derivative of the phases appears to be gauge-independent for dimensions greater than five.
+In agreement with~\cite{Bizon:2015pfa} we find that in $d>3$ the singular behavior of the RFEs, i.e.~the spectrum becomes singular, occurs at approximately the same time that a black hole forms in the full nonlinear theory.
+We find that the TRFEs approximate the full nonlinear theory very well and that in AdS$_5$ through AdS$_9$ the primary source of discrepancy between the TRFEs and the full nonlinear theory is from mode truncation.
+However, AdS$_4$ proves significantly more difficult to study than higher dimensions.
+We find that in AdS$_4$ the TRFEs require many more modes in order to accurately follow the dynamics in regimes where a black hole forms in the full nonlinear theory, such as the Gaussian initial data (compare the upper panel of Fig.~\ref{fig:AdS4Gaussian} to Fig.~\ref{fig:Pi2AdS9}).
+While our results aid in understanding the validity and behavior of the RFEs, they also show that even though much progress has been made in understanding the (in)stability of AdS, there is still much work to be done.
+Recent work by Moschidis~\cite{Moschidis:2017llu,Moschidis:2018ruk} is encouraging that it is possible to understand the AdS (in)stability problem analytically.